-One of the big characteristics of successful people is they are usually avid readers!
+One of the big characteristics of successful people is they are usually avid readers.
 Are your finances in trouble?
 Causing you stress?
 Do you have negative opinions on money that you may have picked up from your childhood?
-Pick up a book!
-These 5 personal finance books have changed my life and they can change the way you think about money!
+Pick up a book.
+These 5 personal finance books have changed my life and they can change the way you think about money.

-Not a big reader?
 As much as I love to read, I just have trouble finding the time so I am OBSESSED with audiobooks.

-I want to skip right past the fluff today and share these books that have made a huge impact on my life with the hopes that they will do the same for you!
+I want to skip right past the fluff today and share these books that have made a huge impact on my life with the hopes that they will do the same for you.

 The Richest Man in Babylon

 by George S. Clason

 It’s written in more of a lesson-teaching-story-style (ok, I know that’s not really a thing) based on stories from ancient Babylon and is a very easy read!

-The Richest Man in Babylon will help you build a solid strategy to save money by teaching simple financial lessons and form good money habits that will stand the test of time just like this book has!
+The Richest Man in Babylon will help you build a solid strategy to save money by teaching simple financial lessons and forming good money habits that will stand the test of time just like this book has!

-#2 | Rich Dad Poor Dad
+Rich Dad Poor Dad

 by Robert Kiyosaki

-I’ve seen him speak in person before and he is smart, funny and brutally honest!
+I’ve seen him speak in person before and he is smart, funny, and brutally honest!
 Rich Dad Poor Dad tells the story of Kiyosaki’s “2 Dads” as he was growing up.

-This book is at the top of my list because it presents some very interesting and thought-provoking ideas about money that I hadn’t heard anywhere else!
+This book is at the top of my list because it presents some very interesting and thought-provoking ideas about money that I hadn’t heard anywhere else.

-#3 | The Millionaire Next Door
+The Millionaire Next Door

 by Thomas J. Stanley

-This popular personal finance book opened many peoples’ eyes to the surprisingly frugal that many millionaires actually live!
+This popular personal finance book opened many peoples’ eyes to the surprisingly frugal that many millionaires actually live.

 Many people assume that all millionaires live lavish lifestyles because that’s what our society advertises these days, but that’s simply not the case.

 I Will Teach You to Be Rich

 by Ramit Sethi

 The Total Money Makeover

 by Dave Ramsey

-I credit his Financial Peace program to helping us pay off $35,000 of debt in only 7 months and I like his books as much as I liked his course!
+I credit his Financial Peace program with helping us pay off $54,500 of debt in only 20 months and I like his books as much as I liked his course.

-BONUS: Smart Money Smart Kids
+Bonus Book: Smart Money Smart Kids

 by Dave Ramsey & Rachel Cruze

-I thought it important to include this book in the list as well because as you are learning how to re-train your own brain in how you think about money, it’s also very important to learn helpful and positive tips on how to teach our kids about money as well!
+I thought it important to include this book in the list as well because as you are learning how to re-train your own brain in how you think about money, it’s also very important to learn helpful and positive tips on how to teach our kids about money as well.

-Smart Money Smart Kids offers many suggestions and solutions on common money issues surrounding adolescents: how to save money, buying their first car, and even how to put them through college without taking out student loans!
-If you are a parent, you need to read this!
+Smart Money Smart Kids offers many suggestions and solutions to common money issues surrounding adolescents: how to save money, buy their first car, and even how to put them through college without taking out student loans.
+If you are a parent, you need to read this.

 You’ve reached the end of our list and I hope you found some new additions to your reading list in this post.
 I encourage you to take some time to read some (if not all) of these books or you can listen to them here for free if you prefer.
-They would also make great gifts for your teen or grown children or any friends/family that may need some gentle financial guidance!
+They would also make great gifts for your teen or grown children or any friends/family that may need some gentle financial guidance.